In Depth Training

 - Reconstructive surgery, following other treatment, or traumatic damage.

 Every case is unique and treatment can have differing reasons.
 Jaw surgery may be to correct facial disproportion, or relieve facial pain, skin tumours may be cancerous, or psychologically damaging.

 Whilst maxillofacial surgery is not as such a cosmetic field, preserving, or improving the way a patient looks is a vital consideration.

 This can support treatment within the public, as well as the private sector.
-We took an interest in an NHS study of maxillofacial care and offer them support where we are able to.
+We take an interest in NHS studies of maxillofacial care and offer support where we are able to.

 Managing the needs of either stems from the confidence and knowledge many years experience bring.
 There are no shortcuts to a maxillofacial career, because for our patients, there shouldn’t be.